 The governing body scrutinises how this extra money is spent to ensure that pupils benefit from the extra funding.
 The Headteacher meets with the Pupil Premium Governor on a termly basis to review the impact of the spending.

 We currently have less than five pupils on roll who are eligible for this funding.
 To prevent the identification of these pupils, specific information about how the funding is used to support these pupils is held in the school office.
 Please contact the Headteacher if you would like more information.

-To view our previous Pupil Premium reports please click on the links below.
+To view our current and previous Pupil Premium reports please click on the links below.